A rational approximation method for the nonlinear eigenvalue problem: A rational approximation approach for NLEVPs

-The goal of this paper is to introduce a new class of methods for solving nonlinear eigenvalue problems.
-We begin by restricting slightly the class of problems we consider.
-Specifically, we follow Kressner \cite{Kre09} and limit ourselves to problems in which: \eq{eq:Tofzm1} T(z) = f_0 (z) A_0 + f_1(z) A_1 + f_2(z) A_2 +\ldots + f_p(z) A_p, \en with holomorphic functions $f_0,\ldots, f_p: \Omega \rightarrow \CC$ and constant coefficient matrices $A_0, \ldots, A_p$.
-In what follows we will call $\Gamma $ the boundary of $\Omega$.
+Following Kressner \cite{Kre09}, we limit ourselves to problems in which: \eq{eq:Tofzm1} T(z) = f_0 (z) A_0 + f_1(z) A_1 + f_2(z) A_2 +\ldots + f_p(z) A_p, \en with holomorphic functions $f_0,\ldots, f_p: \Omega \rightarrow \CC$ and constant coefficient matrices $A_0, \ldots, A_p$.
+In what follows, we will call $\Gamma $ the boundary of $\Omega$.
 Since $T\in H(\Omega, \CC)$, it can always be written in the form \eqref{eq:Tofzm1} with at most $p = n^2$ terms.
 Note also that this representation is not unique.
 Furthermore, it is very common in practice to have $f_0(z)= 1$ and $f_1(z) = z$, so instead of the above we will assume the form: \eq{eq:Tofz} T(z) = - B_0 + z A_0 + f_1(z) A_1 + \ldots + f_p(z) A_p . \en As it turns out many of the nonlinear eigenvalue problems encountered in applications are set in this form.
 We are interested in all eigenvalues that are located in a region of the complex plane enclosed by curve $\Gamma$.

-The techniques introduced in this paper are all based on first replacing the original problem by one in which the nonlinear functions $f_j(z)$ are approximated by rational functions.
-Once this transformation is performed, it is possible to solve the resulting problem directly by linearization and this can be adequate for small problems.
-For larger problems, we also propose a \emph{nonlinear} projection-type method of the type discussed above.

-The next section will introduce the idea of rational approximation for solving problems of type \nref{eq:Tofz} along with several algorithms.
-Section~\ref{sec:theory} presents some theoretical results.
-Numerical experiments are discussed in Section~\ref{sec:exper} and a few concluding remarks are stated in Section~\ref{sec:concl}.